jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 ## Webapp Features

-The webapps main purpose is to administrate the preferences of users, organisations & search-profiles.
+The webapp's main purpose is to administrate the preferences of users, organisations, and search profiles.
-But additional also results are served to the user and can be looked through.
-The folllwing views are available.
+Additionally, matched results are also served to the user and can be browsed within the application.
+Everything sent by email is also accessible through the webapp, except chatbot conversations.
+The following views are available:

 ### Dashboard